2019 year-end letter

 - Consider an installment sale of property vs an outright sale for cash in order to spread revenue over multiple years.
 This might result in more capital gains in the lower tax brackets and might lower or eliminate the 3.8% net investment income tax on the gain.

 - Consider the status of business activities as passive or non-passive – The effects of classification are many, including deductibility of passive losses, income subject to the 3.8% NIIT, and application of Oregon’s special reduced pass thru entity rate.
-Note – Effective this year, Oregon expanded application of the special reduced rate to sole proprietorships.
+Effective in 2018, Oregon expanded application of the special reduced rate to sole proprietorships.
 The special rate continues to apply to non-passive income from businesses with at least one non-owner Oregon employee who worked at least 1,200 hours during the year.

-- Special note regarding revised “kiddie tax” under the TCJA – Prior to 2018, most of a child’s income was subject to tax at the greater of his/her tax rate or that of his/her parents.
-The TCJA changed the rules in a big way.
-This year, individuals subject to the “kiddie tax” (generally, those who are under 18 at year end or full-time students under the age of 24 at year end) are taxed using the rates for estates and trusts.
-Referring to the 2018 tax rate schedules under “determine your marginal tax bracket” above, you can see how egregious those rates are.
+- Avoid the “Kiddie tax” – After the 2017 tax law, individuals subject to the “kiddie tax” (generally, those who are under 18 at year end or full-time students under the age of 24 at year end) are taxed using the rates for estates and trusts.
+Referring to the 2019 tax rate schedules under “determine your marginal tax bracket” above, you can see how egregious those rates are.
 It’s possible if not probable that your child will be in a higher tax bracket than you under this new regime.
 Thus, you should consider reducing the child’s taxable income by for example, investing in municipals or growth stocks.

-- Make expenditures that qualify for the residential energy efficient property credit – The TCJA preserved the credits for solar, wind, geothermal, and fuel cell property in full through 2019.
-In 2020 and 2021, the credits are reduced from 30% to 26% and 22% respectively.
+- Make expenditures that qualify for the residential energy efficient property credit – The rate applicable to solar, wind, geothermal, and fuel cell property is 30% through the end of this year.
+In 2020 and 2021, the credits are reduced to 26% and 22% respectively.
 The credit is set to expire after 2021.

-- Consider investing in a “qualified opportunity fund” – see our recent email newsletter on this topic on our website at www.zirklelong.com.
+- Consider investing in a Qualified Opportunity Fund – See our 2018 newsletter on this topic on our website at www.zirklelong.com.

 - Consider contributing to a 529 plan – While contributions to a 529 plan provide no federal tax deduction, the earnings are tax-free if used to pay qualified higher education expenses.
-Oregon allows a tax deduction up to $2,375 ($4,750 if filing jointly) in 2018 for contributions to the Oregon College Savings Plan.
+Oregon allows a tax deduction up to $2,435 ($4,865 if filing jointly) in 2019 for contributions to the Oregon College Savings Plan.
 Excess amounts can be carried forward four years.
 The TCJA expanded the list of qualifying higher education expenses to include tuition for elementary or secondary public, private, or religious schools, subject to a $10,000 limit per beneficiary.
 Incredibly, Oregon is disconnected from this change, meaning that amounts withdrawn for other than higher education expenses results in an addition to Oregon income.
 For more information on 529 plans, see https://www.irs.gov/newsroom/529-plans-questions-and-answers.

 Year-end planning for businesses